 The messages angels carry travel in one direction only—from the mouth of God to the intended recipient.
 Angels are not ours to control or to use.
 They are not available to satisfy our physical and emotional needs or our intellectual curiosity.

-Angels Are Not Necessary
+Fact #5: Angels Are Not Necessary

 Because angels have limitations, they are not essential.
 Now, bear with me as I explain this one.
 When we consider that God is sovereign above all things—all circumstances, all people, all powers, all forces, all processes—it becomes apparent that He does not need angels.
 In the same way He was perfectly complete before the creation of man, God was perfectly complete before the creation of angels.
 After all, there is nothing He cannot do.

-So, why would God create angels?
+So, why would He create them?

 The simplest answer is because it pleased Him to create them.
 Revelation 4:11 states, “You are worthy, O Lord, to receive glory and honor and power; for You created all things, and by Your will they exist and were created” (emphasis added).
 Other passages, particularly those we’ve studied in Revelation, make it clear that angels devote themselves to bringing Him glory and praise, which is part of their purpose.
 Yet, a final look at Hebrews 1:14 may give us the clearest picture of Almighty God’s purpose in creating angels.
 Angels are “ministering spirits sent forth to minister for those who will inherit salvation.”